 Bonnie was born in Concordia KS to Maurine Ullom and Ross Medcalfe on April 10th 1933.
-She was raised by her mother Maurine and Stepdad Leonard “Mike” Fraka who she she was grateful to have.
-She grew in the the Concordia/Belleville area where she attended grade school and High School.
-She graduated from Belleville High School the class of 1951.
-She and Donnie R Chappell were married that fall In October 1951 where they resided and welcomed four boys Allan, Randy, Barry and Mark to their family.
-She was a homemaker and She and the boys enjoyed following Don to his many rodeo events he was in during the hot Kansas summers.
-They later divorced and she married Wilson W. “Chatty” Chatfield To this union they had 3 children, Laurie, Mike and Lynda to their family.
+She was raised by her mother Maurine and Stepdad Leonard “Mike” Fraka who she was grateful to have.
+She grew in the Concordia/Belleville area where she attended grade school and High School.
+She graduated from Belleville High School with the class of 1951.
+She and Donnie R. Chappell were married that fall in October 1951 where they resided and welcomed four boys Allan, Randy, Barry and Mark to their family.
+She was a homemaker, she and the boys enjoyed following Don to his many rodeo events he was in during the hot Kansas summers.
+They later divorced and she married Wilson W. “Chatty” Chatfield.
+To this union they had 3 children, Laurie, Mike and Lynda to their family.

-Bonnie and Chatty moved to Nebraska and eventually made a permanent home in Schuyler when the children were young and she continued to live until she had gotten sick with guillain barre syndrome in the late fall of 2010.
-After a month long stay at UNMC the illness left her paralyzed from the neck down, with little hope of ever leaving a skilled nursing home. the health professionals feeling she would not be a good candidate for a higher level of rehab so the decision was made for her to come to North Bend to live closer to her daughter at Birchwood Manor so she could atleast be close to family.
-After grueling 8 month stay while she worked her tail off with physical therapy and some great staff at Birchwood manor she ended up defying her odds and became known as quite a success story by her neurologist at the med center .
-8 months after checking into the nursing home she was able to walk out and live independently in North Bend close to her daughter Lynda and her family so they could help her out when needed.
-A visit from her first husband Donnie In 2016 after he has had some medical problems She went to KS for a visit and to help him out a bit ended with her staying there until he went into the nursing home.
-She then came back to North bend shortly after in October of 2020 but her health was not good and she ended up in the hospital, skilled care at Nye Legacy and her last 2 months at Nye Point skilled nursing home in Fremont Where she was cared for and looked after like family which was a big relief since covid restricted visitors from visiting.
+Bonnie and Chatty moved to Nebraska and eventually made a permanent home in Schuyler when the children were young and she continued to live there until she had gotten sick with Guillain-Garré syndrome in the late fall of 2010.
+After a month long stay at UNMC, the illness left her paralyzed from the neck down, with little hope of ever leaving a skilled nursing home.
+The health professionals felt she would not be a good candidate for a higher level of rehab so the decision was made for her to come to North Bend at Birchwood Manor so she could at least be closer to her daughter and family.
+After a grueling eight month stay while she worked her tail off with physical therapy and some great staff at Birchwood manor she ended up defying her odds and became known as quite a success story by her neurologist at the Med Center.
+Eight months after checking into the nursing home she was able to walk out and live independently in North Bend close to her daughter Lynda and her family so they could help her out when needed.
+Her first husband Donnie in 2016, came to visit after he has had some medical problems also.
+She decided to go to Kansas for a visit and to help him out a bit and ended with her staying there until he went into the nursing home.
+She then came back to North Bend in October of 2020 but her health was not good and she ended up in the hospital and Skilled Care at Nye Legacy.
+Her last 2 months were at Nye Point skilled nursing home in Fremont where she was cared for and looked after like family, which was a big relief since Covid19 restricted visitors from visiting.

-Some of the things Bonnie did in her little spare time she let herself have to relax was a good at DIY project around the old house on 8th street, she loved to be out in the yard planting plants and doing outdoor projects, loved Cooking (which she never learned to cook for just one) crafts, sewing and craft shows, watching quilting shows, HUSKER Football and watching NFL football on Sundays with her grandson, as well as collecting things, way too many to list but family will tell you she never met a pretty dish, kitchen gadget or power tool she didn’t like, come to love or think she could live without.
+Some of the things Bonnie did in her little spare time she let herself have to relax, was DIY projects around the old house on 8th street.
+She loved to be out in the yard planting plants and doing outdoor projects.
+She also loved cook to learned to cook for just one.
+Other things she enjoyed were rafts, craft shows, sewing, watching quilting shows, as well as collecting things, way too many to list but family will tell you she never met a pretty dish, kitchen gadget or power tool she didn’t like, come to love or think she could live without.
+She enjoyed watching Husker football and NFL football on Sundays with her grandson.
 At the end of the day and on her day off her biggest enjoyment and what she always looked forward to coming home to was her beloved fur family member/dog, while relaxing at home.
-While living her last years in Schuyler it was Perkie she felt so lucky to adopt from the Schuyler Vet clinic and Katie she acquired when she was in KS.
+While living her last years in Schuyler it was Perkie she felt so lucky to adopt from the Schuyler Vet Clinic and Katie she acquired when she was in Kansas.

 In Lieu of flowers, plants and statues the family requests memorials be directed to the family so they can make donations to animal shelters in her name.